 ✓ Insist all the 4 wheelchair securement AMF’ Bruns’ PlatinumSeries tie-downs are used to secure your wheelchair to the floor of the vehicle and use the AMF-Bruns’ occupant securement.
 Use the indicated securement points on the WC19 compliant wheelchair.

-The newly founded company - AMF-Bruns Forschungs- & Entwicklungsgesellschaft mbH - is building a modern and innovative research and development center in Apen, Germany.
+The newly founded company - AMF-Bruns Forschungs- & Entwicklungsgesellschaft mbH - has built a modern and innovative research and development center in Apen, Germany.

 It is a center of excellence for comprehensive research, safety testing and product development.
 The focus of the new company is on the operation of dynamic sled tests as well as static pull tests for internal and external use.
 The testing facilities are available for vehicle body manufacturers, manufacturers of e.g. harness systems and child seats as well as testing institutes.